MysteriousGUYBruh/DroidFridgelauncher/README.md

 ## Open-source lineage and credits

-DroidBridge Launcher is a DNA Mobile Applications project, but Android Minecraft: Java Edition launchers have a long open-source history.
+Vanta Launcher is NOT a DNA Mobile Applications project, but Android Minecraft: Java Edition launchers have a long open-source history.

 This repository contains or may contain code, compatibility ideas, runtime integration patterns, API bridge behavior, input/surface handling, or implementation details that are copied from, modified from, derived from, studied from, or inspired by other open-source projects.